Maison en Belles Lies

 Maison en Belles Lies “L’Etrange” Vin de France

-Dubbed “The Strange,” this peculiar blend relies on Pinot Noir, Gamay and Chardonnay — a Passe-Tout-Grains with a cameo of sorts.
+Dubbed "The Strange," this peculiar blend relies on Pinot Noir, Gamay and Chardonnay — a Passe-Tout-Grains of sorts, with a white cameo from Chardonnay.
 Its lightness borders on the ridiculous, but the fine, lean profile is so precise, and the aromas so abundant, it is a hard wine to turn away from — even if it is a little strange.